tezos/tezos-mirror/docs/alpha/michelson.rst

 Special operations
 ~~~~~~~~~~~~~~~~~~

--  ``NOW``: Push the timestamp of the block whose validation triggered
+-  ``NOW``: Push the minimal injection time for the current block,
+   namely the block whose validation triggered this execution.
+The
+   minimal injection time is 60 seconds after the timestamp of the
-   this execution (does not change during the execution of the
+   predecessor block.
+This value does not change during the execution
-   contract).
+   of the contract.

 ::